 Use passive FTP: If the FTP server is configured to use passive FTP, select this option.

-Next, you'll want to define the source and destination folders on the FTP server.
-Once that's done you can configure routing and create a channel that combines source and destination folders.
+When you have defined these folders, you can configure routing and create a channel that combines source and destination folders.